-Computer games tend to be very visual in nature, and game developers will spend a lot of time working on manipulating graphics and refining the visuals to create the most entertaining experience for the player.
-This chapter will give you a strong foundation in generating visuals for computer games.
+Computer games are very visual in nature, and game developers spend a lot of time working on manipulating graphics and refining the visuals to create the most entertaining experience for the player.
+This chapter gives you a strong foundation in generating visuals for computer games.